dstogov/ir/README.md

 # IR - Lightweight JIT Compilation Framework

 IR Framework is a practical solution for implementing JIT in medium-size projects.
-It defines Intermediate Representaion (IR), provies simple API for IR construction and a set of algorithms for optimization, scheduling, register allocation and code generation.
+It defines Intermediate Representaion (IR), provides a simple API for IR construction and a set of algorithms for optimization, scheduling, register allocation and code generation.
 The resulting generated in-memory code, may be directly executed.